danielhrisca/asammdf/doc/gui.rst

-Shift+H      Tile horizontally      Tiles sub-windows horizontally [3]_ Shift+←      Shift channels left    Shifts the selected channels to the left in the time domain Shift+→      Shift channels right   Shifts the selected channels to the right in the time domain
+Shift+H      Tile horizontally      Tiles sub-windows horizontally [3]_ Shift+←      Shift channels left    Shifts the selected channels to the left in the time domain Shift+→      Shift channels right   Shifts the selected channels to the right in the time domain Shift+↑      Shift channels up      Shifts the selected channels to the up Shift+↓      Shift channels down    Shifts the selected channels to the down
 ============ ====================== ================================================================================================================